bjroden/fitdist-kotlin/README.md

 creating data needed for visual representations such as P-P plots and Q-Q plots.

+The API uses the [Kotlin Simulation Library](https://github.com/rossetti/KSL) for the distribution classes that are necessary for all of the above functionality.

 ## Running

 This project uses the [gradle](https://gradle.org/) build system.
 If you have